dianaip93/Traveler-Trips-Project/README.md

 # Destination Trends - Project
-Using historical traveler trip data, this project analyzes key trends to identify the most popular destinations, optimal travel seasons, and cost comparisons of cities, highlighting the most expensive and affordable locations.
-I utilized SQL for data extraction and manipulation and created interactive visualizations in Tableau to uncover actionable insights.

 ![Destination Trends Dashboard](https://github.com/dianaip93/Traveler-Trips-Project/blob/main/DestinationTrendsDashboard.png?raw=true)

 ### Summary:
-Following data preparation, the exploration phase focused on providing actionable insights for a travel agency.
-During the analysis I aimed to address key business questions, such as identifying the right target market for each destination, selecting optimal accommodations, and planning trips during peak seasons.
-One of the main challenges I encountered was the size of the dataset, which made some queries less effective.
-However, as the dataset grows, these queries can be run regularly to provide more useful insights, helping the agency stay on top of changing travel trends and make informed decisions.
+This project analyzes a traveler trips dataset, transforming raw data into actionable insights for a travel agency.
+The process began with data cleaning in SQL to ensure accuracy and consistency, followed by exploratory analysis to uncover trends in traveler demographics, preferred destinations, and seasonal patterns.
+Key business questions were addressed, such as identifying the right target market for each destination, selecting optimal accommodations, and planning trips during peak seasons.
+A dynamic Tableau dashboard was then developed, allowing users to compare cities, filter by demographics, and dive deeper into travel behaviors.
+While the dataset’s size poses challenges for query performance, these analyses can be regularly updated as new data is collected, helping the agency adapt to evolving travel trends and make data-driven decisions.

 ##  Data Acquisition:
 Traveler Trip Dataset: https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data